 Other services available include:

 - French elementary school l’École élémentaire catholique Notre-Dame-du-Rosaire

 - Catholic Church

-For more information about the Crysler Community Centre please visit http://cryslercommunitycenter.com
+Visit us online for more information about the Crysler Community Centre.

 Crysler is named after Col. John Crysler, renowned for his leadership during the battle of Crysler Farm in November 1813.
 History tells us that the Crysler family came from the Palatinate in Germany.
 They were of the Lutheran religion and because of this were driven out of Germany by Louis XIV.
 Some members of the family went to Holland and then to England.
 Others went directly to the United States.
 John Crysler’s father settled in the Scoharie Valley in the colony of New York.
 In 1775, a skirmish of the Revolutionary War took place on that particular farm.
 At the age of twelve, John Crysler joined Butler’s Rangers and became a drummer boy.
 During the American Revolution, many of these Lutherans, desiring to show their allegiance to the German-speaking King George III of England, moved to the north shore of the St. Lawrence River in 1776.
 And so John Crysler emigrated to Canada at the age of sixteen and went into business.
 He became wealthy by operating lumbering, milling and merchandising enterprises.
 He also became a large landowner, owning more than sixty thousand acres along the St. Lawrence River and further north.
 In Williamsburg Township he owned the land where the battle of Crysler’s Farm was fought.
 He also owned the land in the Township of Finch in Stormont County, where the village of Crysler is now situated.
 The common factor which joins these two entities is the land owned by Col. John Crysler.